chromium/chromium/docs/updater/functional_spec.md

 The updater will not delete this file.
 * This installerdata is not persisted anywhere else, and it is not sent as a part of pings to the update server.

+## Telemetry
+When the updater installs an application (an installer is run) it will send an event with `"eventtype": 2` indicating the outcome of installation.
+The updater does not send such a ping for its own installation.

+When the updater updates an application (including itself) it will send an event with `"eventtype": 3` indicating the outcome of update operation.